KennethT/alchemy_api_Impressions/README.md

 #**Instant Insights**
 ####Dashboard that provides insights associated with digital communities

-####Search a term, get sentiment to topic associated to conversations that include that term
+####Search a term, get sentiment to conversations that include that term

 Use: